ncwilson78/System-Prompt-Library/About/02 System prompts in education.md

 The role of system prompts in these educational GPT applications is foundational.
 They not only define the scope and direction of the interaction but also ensure that the engagements are pedagogically sound and aligned with learning objectives.
 By incorporating principles such as scaffolding, feedback loops, and differentiated instruction into the prompts, educators can create a variety of learning experiences that cater to the diverse needs of their students.

 The content of these system prompts matters greatly for shaping such experiences with learners, and indeed, there are several approaches to system prompt design.
-A few strategies (Espinoza, C, 2024) include:
+A few strategies (Espinoza, 2024) include:

 1. **Incorporating Examples:** This method proves that including precise examples in prompts results in more precise and anticipated responses from the model.
 By specifying a certain narrative style or data format, the quality and pertinence of the output are significantly improved.
 2. **Character Creation / Role Adoption:** Crafting detailed personas leads to superior results, particularly with smaller models.
 Giving characters detailed identities and goals, like "Dr. Alex," an encouraging mentor with expertise in active learning pedagogies," increases the quality of interactions and the educational benefit.